mouseless/mouseless.codes/case-studies.md

 ---
-title: mouseless -- case-studies
+title: mouseless -- case studies
 menu-title: case studies
-position: 3
+position: 2
 seo-title: >
-  > mouseless -- case-studies_
+  > mouseless -- case studies_
 seo-description: >
   explore our real-world success stories and discover how we've made a difference for our clients.